lorderic/android-training-project-4/README.md

 This is an Android application of a simple Twitter client that supports viewing a Twitter timeline and composing a new tweet.

-Time spent: 5 hours spent on basic requirements.
-(3 hours on video walkthrough, 1 hour on relative timestamp, 1 hour on infinite scroll)
+Time spent: 10 hours spent on basic requirements.
+(3 hours on video walkthrough, 1.5 hour on relative timestamp, 1 hour on infinite scroll, 2.5 hours on compose tweet, 2 hours on layout and other stuff.)

 Completed user stories:
  * [x] Required: User can sign in using OAuth login flow